 |amazon qty exp||

 Enter lq in this field if you want to make your entire inventory available on Amazon.
 You can also enter formulas if you prefer.
-See Using the Listing Quantity Expression to Control the Quantities on Your Listings for more.
+For more options, see Using the Listing Quantity Expression to Control the Quantities on Your Listings.

 Enter Yes to turn the automation on.
 Automated items are automatically submitted to Amazon for listing.

 If you enter No, your product will not list until you turn the automation on.

 This field is independent from the Solid Commerce UPC, ISBN, and EAN fields.
 Even if you have provided Solid Commerce with a UPC, ISBN, or EAN, you still need to populate Amazon's external_product_id field.

 If Amazon has granted you a UPC exemption, you can leave this field blank.